 - Affordability: How much a company tends to charge for a basic policy.

 - Coverage options: The quality of a basic policy and the number of ways to customize coverage.

-- Customer service: The reputation an insurer has of responding quickly and fairly to its customers' needs.
+- Customer service: The reputation an insurer has for responding quickly and fairly to its customers' needs.

-The quotes we collected correspond to the following coverage limits:
+The quotes we collected include the following coverage limits:

 - Personal property coverage: $30,000